aerospike/aerolab/docs/getting-started.md

 $ aerolab config backend -t docker [-d /path/to/tmpdir/for-aerolab/to/use]
 $ aerolab config backend -t aws [-r region] [-p /custom/path/to/store/ssh/keys/in/] [-d /path/to/tmpdir/for-aerolab/to/use]
-$ aerolab config backend -t aws -o project-name [-d /path/to/tmpdir/for-aerolab/to/use] [-p /custom/path/to/store/ssh/keys/in/]
+$ aerolab config backend -t gcp -o project-name [-d /path/to/tmpdir/for-aerolab/to/use] [-p /custom/path/to/store/ssh/keys/in/]

 Default file path is ${HOME}/.aerolab.conf